 PS 400) Jewish Education and Curriculum Planning – An in-depth review of how to organize educational programs for children and adults, how to design an effective curriculum, and how to manage a school.
 Required for Leadership and Rabbinic Programs.
 CR: 3 Download a syllabus for PS 400

 PS 410) Leadership, Management, and Community – Understanding the role of community leader, the requirements of community management, budgeting and membership growth, and the successful art of public relations.
 Required for Leadership and Rabbinic Programs.
 CR: 3 Download a syllabus for PS 410

 PS 420) Homiletics – This course develops the skills of public speaking and writing.
 The focus will be on inculcating significant oratorical abilities in the future leaders of Secular Humanistic Judaism, but students also examine important past speeches in both Jewish and general public life.
 Required for Rabbinic Program.
 CR: 3

 PS 430) Philosophic Guidance and Counseling – A focused study of how to provide philosophic guidance to people in need of counseling.
-Emphasis on personal growth issues, marital and family problems, personal crisis intervention, and issues surrounding Jewish celebrations.
-Required for Leadership and Rabbinic Programs.
+Emphasis on personal growth issues, marital and family problems, personal crisis intervention, and issues surrounding life-cycle celebrations.
+Required for Rabbinic Program.
 CR: 3 Download a syllabus for PS 430

 PS 444) Ritual and Celebration in Community – An Internship where the candidate will compile and lead services, and write and deliver sermons.
 Services include Rosh Hashanah, Yom Kippur, Shabbat (not Havdalah), Havdalah, Youth service of any kind, Sukkot, Purim, and Hanukkah.